dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Catalog generation (optional)
 -----------------------------

-Once you have the buildfarm database, you can generate your own package catalogs.
+Once you have the build-farm database, you can generate your own package catalogs.
 The main entry point which you can add to cron is the ``opencsw-future-update`` script.